Scatter Correction in X-ray CT by Physics-Inspired Deep Learning

 \section{Introduction}

-The contrast in X-ray transmission computed tomography (CT) is based on materials absorbing photons differently according to their electron densities \cite{doi:10.1137/9780898717792}.
-Transmission measurements obtained form different view angles are processed to obtain cross-sectional (tomographic) images of the object of interest.
-CT used widely for imaging internal structures of the body and for non-destructive evaluation \cite{floyd1984energy}.

-In X-ray CT, scatter occurring due to the interaction of radiation with objects degrades the reconstruction by causing streaks, cupping, shading artifacts and decrease in contrast.
-These severe artifacts due to scatter make its prevention or correction one of the major steps to preserve the reconstruction quality in CT.
+\IEEEPARstart{C}{T} is widely used for imaging internal structures of the body, for pre-clinical imaging, and for non-destructive evaluation \cite{floyd1984energy}.
+However, scatter occurring due to the interaction of radiation with the imaged object degrades the reconstruction causing streaks, cupping, shading artifacts and decrease in contrast.
+These severe artifacts due to scatter make its prevention or correction a critical component in any CT system.

 De-scattering methods fall into two main categories: hardware-based; and software-based.
-Hardware-based methods include collimation, introducing a bow-tie filter in front of the X-ray source, increasing the distance between the detector and scattering object, use of an anti-scatter grid, etc. \cite{ruhrnschopf2011general}.
+Hardware-based methods include collimation, introducing a bow-tie filter in front of the X-ray source, increasing the distance between the detector and scattering object, the use of an anti-scatter grid, etc. \cite{ruhrnschopf2011general}.
 These methods are successful in particular settings.
 However, they are either costly to implement or they subject the patient to a greater X-ray dose, which may pose a health risk.

-In this regard, software-based scatter estimation and correction methods are preferable since they avoid modification in the data acquisition process.
-These methods, in turn, fall into two classes: (i) methods that estimate the scatter for a given object and imaging scenario using a forward solver; and (ii) methods that work directly on the total projection data.
+This motivates the great interest in software-based scatter estimation and correction methods, which in turn, fall into two classes: (i) methods that estimate the scatter for an initial, scatter corrupted reconstruction of the object using a forward solver, and subtract out the computed scatter contribution ; and (ii) methods that work directly on the total projection data.